abhigautam28/Share_With_Me/README.md

 # Share_With_Me
-it is social media app that allow users to post interesting events that happened in life They can perform All CURD operations here
+using React, Node.js, Express & MonogoDB.
+This App is a simple platform that allows users to post anything interesting events that happened in their lives.
+You can perform CRUD operations in your post.
+You can also get some likes from users.